Loading...

 And it might be that a distance or a height measurement is used as part of your target.

-That's a distance, isn't it?
-Here's a an example of where somebody might want to improve the height of something, in this case their vertical jump by five centimetres.
+If you remember in our check for understanding, the person, they wanted to improve their lung jump by 10 centimeters, that's a distance, isn't it?
+Here's an example of where somebody might want to improve the height of something, in this case, their vertical jump by five centimeters.

 By having a number that you can put on your target that makes it really measurable, this is what we mean when we talk of a quantitative measure, something we can really specifically measure in numbers.

-True or false?
-The impact of measurable targets is that it allows us to check how well we are progressing.
+True or false, the impact of measurable targets is that it allows us to check how well we are progressing?
+That was true.

 Well done if you noted that it was true.